IBM-Security/verify-access-operator/README.md

 ## Overview

-In a world of highly fragmented access management environments, [IBM Security Verify Access](https://www.ibm.com/au-en/products/verify-access) helps you simplify your users' access while more securely adopting web, mobile and cloud technologies.
+In a world of highly fragmented access management environments, [IBM Verify Identity Access](https://www.ibm.com/au-en/products/verify-access) helps you simplify your users' access while more securely adopting web, mobile and cloud technologies.
 This solution helps you strike a balance between usability and security through the use of risk-based access, single sign-on, integrated access management control, identity federation and its mobile multi-factor authentication capability, IBM Verify.
-Take back control of your access management with IBM Security Verify Access.
+Take back control of your access management with IBM Verify Identity Access.

-For a detailed description of IBM Security Verify Access refer to the [Official documentation](https://www.ibm.com/docs/en/sva).
+For a detailed description of IBM Verify Identity Access refer to the [Official documentation](https://www.ibm.com/docs/en/sva).

-The IBM Security Verify Access operator provides lifecycle management of the lightweight containers which are used to protect an environment, namely:
+The IBM Verify Identity Access operator provides lifecycle management of the lightweight containers which are used to protect an environment, namely:

 * [Web Reverse Proxy](https://www.ibm.com/docs/en/sva/latest?topic=support-docker-image-verify-access-web-reverse-proxy)
+                                                                        ds-docker-image-verify-identity-access-web-reverse-proxy
 * [Runtime](https://www.ibm.com/docs/en/sva/latest?topic=support-docker-image-verify-access-runtime)
+                                                            support-docker-image-verify-identity-access-runtime
 * [Distributed Session Cache](https://www.ibm.com/docs/en/sva/latest?topic=support-docker-image-verify-access-distributed-session-cache)

-The operator will manage the deployment of these lightweight IBM Security Verify Access worker containers, and also control the rolling restart of these containers when a configuration snapshot is updated, as depicted in the following figure.
+The operator will manage the deployment of these lightweight IBM Verify Identity Access worker containers, and also control the rolling restart of these containers when a configuration snapshot is updated, as depicted in the following figure.

 ![Overview](src/images/Overview.png)